 - Building capacity on gender analysis to facilitate planning for programmes and projects;

-- Sensitise, enroll, engage and empower our stakeholders to understand, appreciate and make the case for gender concerns, and priorities; and
+- Sensitise, enrol, engage and empower stakeholders to understand, appreciate and make the case for gender concerns, and priorities; and

 - Developing and providing the technical guidance in accelerating and strengthening gender mainstreaming and women’s empowerment programmes.